GVC (Gradle Version Catalog Manager)

 - In interactive mode (

--i), let you choose from recent stable and pre-release versions (usemto show more,sto skip,qto cancel). - Without interactive mode, automatically pick the first newer version that respects the
+-i), let you choose from recent stable and pre-release versions (usemto show more,sto skip,qto cancel). - Without interactive mode, automatically pick the first newer version when exactly one entry matches.
+If multiple entries match, GVC exits with a message asking for a narrower target or

 This makes it easy to bump a single dependency—even to a specific pre-release—without touching the rest of the catalog.